Vegan Caramel Recipe

 Mix the cornflour with 2 tablespoons of the soy milk until smooth.
 Add that mixture to the rest of the soy milk and mix well.

-Melt the butter in a small saucepan over a very low heat.
-Once melted, add the rest of the ingredients to the pan and turn the heat up high.
+Melt the margarine in a small saucepan over a very low heat.
+Once melted, add the rest of the ingredients to the pan, including the soy milk, and turn the heat up high.

 Stir continuously until the caramel becomes thick.
 Remove from the heat and allow it to cool.

 - Store in an airtight container in the fridge for up to 5 days.
 Mix well before use.